How to Picnic with Kids Without Losing Your Mind: Our 2026 UK Guide

 3. Bring a Blanket That Does More Than Sit Pretty

-🌸 Prefer a classic?
-Our printed picnic blankets are large, soft, waterproof-lined, and super practical.
-And the best part?
-They don’t cling to grass, dusty leaves or rogue twigs.
+Prefer a classic look?
+Our handcrafted printed picnic blankets are large, soft, and waterproof-lined.
+They don’t cling to grass or twigs.
 Just shake, fold, and you’re off.
-No souvenirs.
-No sweep-ups.

 4. Set Up Mini Play Zones (Without Carrying Half Your House)